ssyeda422/sv-pqp/exercise1/README.md

 ### Extra: UNIX Socket Directions

-To listen on a UNIX socket, I used the `socat` command to create a socket, and then added the configurations within the `sites-enabled/warmup` file.
-To enable this, you will first need to install the Linux package socat using the command: `sudo apt install socat`.
-Next, create a socket called test.sock within your `/var/run` folder using the command: `sudo socat unix-listen:/var/run/test.sock,fork /dev/null&`.
+To listen on a UNIX socket, I added in a listen directive in the configuration file under the `etc/nginx/sites-enabled` directory with: `listen unix:/tmp/test.sock`.
+This creates a socket in the specified directory when nginx starts up on localhost.

-Lastly, just uncomment the commented out sections in the `sites-enabled/warmup` file, and restart nginx.
-The server should now be listening on a unix socket!
+Then, in the bash script, I wrote in the options for either `curl` or `h2load` to listen on that unix socket if users specify.
+To do so for curl, I just added in the unix flag to the command: `--unix-socket /tmp/test.sock`. h2load uses a similar flag: `--base-uri=unix:/tmp/test.sock`.
+With these commands, the server will listen on any available localhost port instead of specifically 81, so a port number is not included.